chrisbao/MSFin/README.md

    **For example:** `https://<yourwebsitename>.azurewebsites.net/Admin/Consents`

-2. Ensure the webjob is in running status.
+2. Ensure the WebJob is in running status.
 Please refer to this [section](#how-to-check-webjob-status) on how to check the WebJob status.

 3. Use the O365 admin account to login and click admin consent button.